ngs-doo/TemplaterExamples/README.md

 - Global exception handler
 - Busy animation example (on slow connections)

 **SalesOrderMVP** is a WPF Ribbon application demonstrating a simple CRUD built in Model-view-presenter style.
 It can produce spreadsheets with table and pivot for analysis.
-Templates are created from a sales order Word document for selected items with header and line items.
+Documents are created from a sales order Word template for selected items.

 *Stuff to learn*: